 Other action can be taken in the form of printing a pre-made poster to use in a selfie shot.

-What’s the Impact of “Who Made My Clothes” Movement?
+What’s the Impact of the “Who Made My Clothes” Movement?

 The movement has gathered such momentum that alternatively worded posters such as #Imadeyourclothes are now being used by the makers whose working conditions have improved since the launch of Fashion Revolution.

 Other action that can be taken includes the sharing of the campaign assets and messages through social media.
-A list of event suggestions that the public can organize, is also listed.
+A list of event suggestions that the public can organise, is also listed.

 The Ten-Point Fashion Revolution Manifesto